 The code execution cannot proceed error usually occurs because a specific DLL file was not found.
 It can be for a range of DLL files such as MSVCP140.dll, MSVCP120.dll, VCRUNTIME140.dll and so on.
-If you encounter this issue while launching or closing a program, don’t worry.
-After reading this post, you’ll learn to fix it easily and quickly.
+If you encounter this issue when launching or closing a program, don’t worry.
+After reading this post, you’ll know how to fix it easily and quickly.

 Try these fixes: